-The market value of all possessory interests in Colorado is about \$300 million, which is less than 0.1 percent of the total market value of all property in the state.
-At this value, total property tax payments for possessory interests are approximately \$6 million annually.
-There are about 7,000 possessory interests in the state, which pay an average of \$850 in property taxes annually.
+The market value of all possessory interests in Colorado is about \$330 million, which is less than 0.1 percent of the total market value of all property in the state.
+At this value, possessory interests generate approximately \$23 million in property taxes annually.
+There are about 220,000 possessory interests in the state, of which nearly 215,000 are leases of agricultural land.
+Although agricultural leases greatly outnumber the other types of possessory interests, they account for only 3 percent of the total value of all possessory interests in the state, averaging about \$51 each.

 How does Amendment R change the taxation of possessory interests?
-Starting in 2012, Amendment R exempts a possessory interest from property taxation if the market value of the interest is \$6,000 or less, which equates to a maximum tax payment of \$120 annually, depending on local tax rates.
-For example, most cattle grazing leases with the federal government have a market value below \$6,000, and therefore this private benefit would not be taxed.
+Starting in 2012, a possessory interest is exempt from property taxation if the market value of the interest is \$6,000 or less.
+For example, most cattle grazing leases with the federal government have a market value below \$6,000 and thus this private benefit would not be taxed.
 In contrast, the value of private benefits obtained by ski areas exceed the \$6,000 threshold and will continue to be taxed at the full value.
 In budget year 2012-13, the measure is expected to reduce property taxes statewide by \$160,000.
-Every two years, the \$6,000 threshold is increased to account for inflation.
+Every two years, this threshold is increased to account for inflation.